LighTech

 7. Slow order processing

-If purchases go through mail or spreadsheets, the process is delayed for days.
-This is critical for high-turnover retailers.
-The online platform with automatic approval routes significantly reduces the processing time of applications.
+Mail or spreadsheet purchases delay the process for days, which is critical for high-turnover retailers.
+The online platform with automatic approval routes reduces application processing time.

 Three levels of retail digitalization: automation, AI and personalization

-Digitalization in retail is moving in three directions: automation of routine, implementation of AI solutions and personalization for customers.
-Automation reduces transaction costs, AI improves forecasting and management, and personalization increases conversion and repeat sales.
+Digitalization in retail is moving in three directions: automation of routine, AI solutions, and personalization.
+Automation reduces costs, AI improves forecasting and management, and personalization increases conversion and repeat sales.

 1. Automation of routine processes

-In retail, a significant part of operations is repeated: accounting for balances, order formation, logistics, refunds, and customer support.
+In retail, a lot of operations are repetitive: accounting, order fulfillment, logistics, refunds, and customer support.

 • delivery is distributed among couriers according to the set rules;